-The assessed financial strength of the employer.
-A strong covenant indicates a greater ability (and willingness) to pay for pension obligations in the long run.
+Admission Bodies Employers where there is an Admission Agreement setting out the employer's obligations.
+These can be Community Admission Bodies or Transferee a greater ability (and willingness) to pay for pension obligations in the long run.
 A weaker covenant means that it appears that the employer may have difficulties meeting its pension obligations in full over the longer term.